Optimal sequencing depth for single-cell RNA-sequencing in Wasserstein space: Experiment details

 Recall the lower-dimensional synthetic distributions $\mu_k$ from \Cref{subsec: empirical-res-various-intrinsic-dim}.
 Here, we describe our procedure for constructing those distributions from the reprogramming dataset.

-The support of $\mu$ as defined in (\ref{eq: app atomic mu}) is a finite set of vectors in the simplex; it can be packaged as a matrix $M\in\mathbb{R}_{+}^{N \times d}$ whose rows are the atoms of $\mu$.
+The support of $\mu$ as defined in \eqref{eq: app atomic mu} is a finite set of vectors in the simplex; it can be packaged as a matrix $M\in\mathbb{R}_{+}^{N \times d}$ whose rows are the atoms of $\mu$.
 Now, consider a rank-$r$ non-negative matrix factorization $M \simeq WH$, where $W\in \mathbb{R}_{+}^{N \times r}$ and $H \in \mathbb{R}_{+}^{r \times d}$.
 The rank of $M_r := WH$ is at most $r$, and we can rescale the rows of $M_r$ to the simplex without changing the rank.
-The result is a set of vectors in the simplex that is also contained in an $r$-dimensional affine space.
+The result is a set of vectors in the simplex that is also contained in an $r$-dimensional linear subspace.
 Hence, the rows of this rescaled version of $M_r$ form the support of our at-most $r$-dimensional synthetic distribution.
-We compute its intrinsic dimension $k$ via the PCA heuristic again, noting that $k \leq r$ necessarily.
+We compute its intrinsic dimension $k$ via the heuristic from \Cref{loc:assessing_the_intrinsic_dimension} again, noting that $k \leq r$ necessarily; see \Cref{fig:synthetic-k-estimation-plot}.
 Some statistics are reported in \Cref{tab: synthetic-statistics}.